 The pathophysiology of ADHD is unclear and there are a number of competing theories.
 Research on children with ADHD has shown a proportionally greater reduction in the volume of the left-sided prefrontal cortex.
 A 2005 review of published studies involving neuroimaging, neuropsychological genetics, and neurochemistry found converging lines of evidence to suggest that four connected frontostriatal regions (the lateral prefrontal cortex, dorsal anterior cingulate cortex, caudate, and putamen) play a role in the pathophysiology of ADHD.

-ADHD symptoms usually appear early in life, often between the ages of 3 and 6, and because symptoms vary from person to person, the disorder can be hard to diagnose.
-To be diagnosed with ADHD, symptoms must be observed in two different settings for six months or more and to a degree that is greater than other children of the same age.
+As is generally the case, the symptoms of those with ADHD in Dubai usually appear early in life, often between the ages of 3 and 6, and because symptoms vary from person to person, the disorder can be hard to diagnose.
+To be diagnosed with ADHD in Dubai, or elsewhere, symptoms must be observed in two different settings for six months or more and to a degree that is greater than other children of the same age.
 Children mature at different rates and have different personalities, temperaments, and energy levels.
 Most children get distracted, act impulsively, and struggle to concentrate at one time or another.
 Sometimes, these normal factors may be mistaken for ADHD.

 ADHD should be diagnosed via a psychiatric assessment; to rule out other potential causes or comorbidities, physical examination, radiological imaging, and laboratory tests may be used.